1homas/ISE_with_Meraki_in_AWS/README.md

 ![ISE with Meraki in AWS](images/ISE_with_Meraki_in_AWS.png)

 You will need at least one additional Meraki MX or Z network to act as a VPN hub to terminate the other side of the VPN connection.
-You should have this configured *before* you run the Ansible playbook because it will attempt to connect the vMX to an existing `Lab` VPN hub or you may edit the `vars/main.yaml` file for your VPN hub network name.
+You should have your hub MX working *before* you run the Ansible playbook because it will attempt to connect the vMX to an existing `Lab` VPN hub.
+You may edit the `vars/main.yaml` file to customize your VPN hub network name.
+I chose to have the vMX network in AWS be a VPN *spoke* because I do not want AWS to charge me for all of my network traffic flowing through AWS to the Internet!

 Running `ansible-playbook ise_in_aws.yaml` will create :
 - AWS VPC, subnets, route tables, internet gateway.
 For the gory details, see **Manual Configuration in AWS Console and Meraki Dashboard** below.